 Storing Project Settings in Version Control

-TeamCity allows the two-way synchronization of the project settings with the version control repository.
+TeamCity allows synchronizing project settings with the version control repository (VCS).
 Supported VCSs are Git, Mercurial, Perforce, Subversion, and Azure DevOps Server (formerly TFS).

 The versioned settings are stored in the

 .teamcity directory in the root of the VCS repository, in the same format as in the TeamCity Data Directory.

 Synchronizing Settings with VCS